Desbeers/Make-Books/sample book/01 05 Folder Structure.md

 ### style.css

 > If this file exists, it will be included in the ePub export.
-Your *one and only* chance to override the default styling!
+Your *one and only* chance to override the default styling of your ePub.

 ## The `images` folder